ansible/ansible/docsite/rst/intro_configuration.rst

     log_path=/var/log/ansible.log

 This behavior is not on by default.
-Note that ansible will, without this setting, record module arguments called to the syslog of managed machines.
+Note that Ansible will, without this setting, record module arguments called to the syslog of managed machines.
 Password arguments are excluded.

 For Enterprise users seeking more detailed logging history, you may be interested in `AnsibleWorks AWX <http://ansibleworks.com/ansibleworks-awx>`_.